nhtoby311/WaterSurface/README.md

 };
 ```

+(Will have support for refraction in near future!)

 ## InteractiveFX

 IntertiveFX type component will be the additional effects apply on the WaterSurface type.
 This can be added as children component of the WaterSurface component.